rohithjayarajan/PID_TestDrivenDevelopment/readme.md

 #### Authors - Rohith Jayarajan(Driver) Harsh Kakashaniya(Navigator) as Team A, for Part 1
 #### Authors - Likhita Madiraju(Driver) Ajeet Wankhede(Navigator) as Team B, for Part 2

+## Group Discussion Notes

+1. The implementation and test passing satisfy the original class design.
+2. To Do- To check if PID Controller is converging for given values of gains.

 ## Standard install via command-line
 ```
 git clone --recursive https://github.com/rohithjayarajan/PID_TestDrivenDevelopment.git